 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-- 50 Years of Events: An Annotated Bibliography 1947 to 1997, by Roberto Casati (CNRS/Séminaire d'Epistémologie Comparative) and Achille Varzi (Columbia/Philosophy).
+- 50 Years of Events: An Annotated Bibliography 1947 to 1997, by Roberto Casati and Achille C. Varzi.

-- A Bibliography On Action And Intention, by Élisabeth Pacherie (Institut Jean-Nicod, CNRS)
+- A Bibliography on Action and Intention, by Élisabeth Pacherie.

-- Project on the Annotated Bibliography of Contemporary Research on Tense, Aspect, Aktionsart, and Related Areas, Robert I. Binnick (U. Toronto/Scarborough)
+- Project on the Annotated Bibliography of Contemporary Research on Tense, Aspect, Aktionsart, and Related Areas, by Robert I. Binnick.